Azure-Samples/azure-search-openai-demo/docs/data_ingestion.md

 Offical integrated vectorization example https://github.com/Azure/azure-search-vector-samples/blob/main/demo-python/code/azure-search-integrated-vectorization-sample.ipynb

+This feature cannot be used on existing index.
+You need to create a new index or drop and recreate an existing index.

+Index schema:
+A new field 'parent_id' is added to the index.
+This is used internally by indexer to manage life cycle of chunks.

 ### Removing documents from search index
 Once documents are removed from datasource such as blob, indexers in ai search is responsible to keep track and remove documents from the index.